Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 ```

 This command enables compile on save by running tsc.cmd in watch mode on the current working
 directory.
-When used in conjunction with serve command provides end to end compile on save and ingestion of udpated files into local hosting service for faster inner dev test loop.
+When used in conjunction with serve command provides end to end compile on save and ingestion of updated files into local hosting service for faster inner dev test loop.
 For build environments where you may have your own alias abstracting tsc you can supply your own tscAlias within apCliConfig.json as defined in the build

 Requires tsconfig.json to be present within the directory that this command is run within.